sylvanaar/ipop-bar/trunk/readme.txt

 ===========================
 Patch Notes

+v3.05 (from v3.04) (21st January 2009)
+- Written for Live Servers v3.0.8.9464.
+- A bunch of secureheader stuff to workaround the loss of SecureHandlerShowHideTemplate and control:SetTimer().
+- You can no longer control hover out time.
+Popup bars will now disappear immediately on mouse out.
+- Delayed-close menus and action bars are now off-limits until the next patch, if even that.
+- See http://forums.worldofwarcraft.com/thread.html?topicId=8202271194&postId=144650995300&sid=1#374 post 374-380 for details.

 v3.04 (from v3.03) (16th January 2009)
 - Fix overlapping micro menu buttons if you zone while being in a vehicle.